draeger-lab/SBSCL/UserGuidelines.md

 - After this, you can view the results either by printing or by [PlotMultiTable](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/plot/PlotMultiTable.java) (in graphical form) or by JTable (in tabular form).

-For complete code on how to simulate the comp model, please refer to the [CompExample](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/examples/CompExample.java) in the repository.
+For the complete code on how to simulate the comp model, please refer to the [CompExample](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/examples/CompExample.java) in the repository.

 ## Simulating the SBML models with fbc extension

-- Similar to the CompSimulator, here we have to provide the [SBMLDocument](https://github.com/sbmlteam/jsbml/blob/master/core/src/org/sbml/jsbml/SBMLDocument.java) by reading from the file to the [FluxBalanceAnalysis](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/fba/FluxBalanceAnalysis.java) class which then performs all the functionalities.
+- Similar to the CompSimulator, here we have to provide the [SBMLDocument](https://github.com/sbmlteam/jsbml/blob/master/core/src/org/sbml/jsbml/SBMLDocument.java) by reading from the file to the [FluxBalanceAnalysis](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/fba/FluxBalanceAnalysis.java) class which implements all the flux balance analysis functionality.

 ```java
 SBMLDocument document = new SBMLReader().read(sbmlfile);
 FluxBalanceAnalysis solver = new FluxBalanceAnalysis(document);
 ```

-- After this, you just need to call `solve()` method of FluxBalanceAnalysis that returns a boolean whether the results are processed successfully or not.
+- After this, you just need to call `solve()` method of FluxBalanceAnalysis that returns a boolean indicating of the simulation was successful.

 ```java
 boolean solvedStatus = solver.solve();
 ```

-- Once `solve()` method returns true, you can access different results as described below in the snippet.
+- After solving the FBA problem the simulation results can be accessed via.
 ```java
 if(solvedStatus == true) {
   solver.getObjectiveValue()  // provides the objective value of the active objective function